daq-tools/vasuki/README.rst

 churn the cosmic ocean with the help of serpent Vasuki_ to produce the nectar of immortality.

-Vasuki is a serpent king, occasionally coiling around Kurma's or Shiva's neck, who blessed and wore him as an ornament.
+Vasuki is a naga serpent king, occasionally coiling around Kurma's or Shiva's neck, who blessed and wore him as an ornament.
 He is described as having a gem called Nagamani on his head.